Get in touch

 • Include only tricky words that have been taught

 Books are matched to children’s phonic knowledge based on data from half termly assessments.
+The same book is sent home to practice fluent reading.

 In Reception reading books with words are sent home as soon as the child can blend.
 Prior to this wordless books are used.
+Reading Practice sessions are timetabled in accordance with Little Wandle Scheme.
+They are taught by a trained teacher or teaching assistant in small groups.

-Children also take home a reading for pleasure book - The selection of this book is supported and the session develops book talk, familiarisation of authors and a love of books.
+Children also take home a reading for pleasure book.
+The selection of this book is supported and the session develops book talk, familiarisation of authors and a love of books.

 To find out more about how we teach Phonics and early reading in our school please follow the link https://www.eastbergholt-pri.suffolk.sch.uk/phonics-1/